Daily Noon Briefing Highlights: Afghanistan - Ethiopia

 TitleDaily Noon Briefing Highlights: Afghanistan - Ethiopia

-The Flash Appeal for Afghanistan seeking just over US$606 million to help 11 million people through the end of 2021 is 45 per cent funded.
+Afghanistan’s Flash Appeal seeks US$606 million to help 11 million people in the remaining months of 2021.
+The appeal is 22 per cent funded [$135 million].

 The UN urges donors to fast-track funding to prevent avoidable deaths, prevent displacement and reduce suffering.
 The UN also calls on donors to ensure that funding is flexible enough to adapt to the fast-changing conditions on the ground.